 Oral Presentation Information

 An oral presentation is meant to showcase your work and tell the story.
-For consistency and convenience, presentation templates are available through the University Marketing team, but we also encourage you to be creative.

 Consider these points as you prepare for your presentation: